sqonk/phext-datakit/README.md

 public function reduce(callable $callback, $initial = null);

 /*
+    Normalise the vector to a range between 0 and 1.

+    This method expects the contents of the vector to be numerical.
+You will need to filter any invalid values prior to running the normalisation.
+*/
+public function normalise()

+// Alias of self::normalise().
+public function normalize()

+/*
     Round all values in the vector up or down to the given decimal point precesion.
 */
 public function round(int $precision, int $mode = PHP_ROUND_HALF_UP);